chenhcs/FRoGS/README.md

 ```
 git clone https://github.com/chenhcs/FRoGS.git
 ```
-## Using FRoGS gene embeddings to classify tissue specific genes
+## Using FRoGS embeddings to classify tissue specific genes and gene signatures
-In this demonstration, we showcase a simple application of FRoGS gene embeddings for the classification of tissue-specific genes.
+In this demonstration, we first showcase a simple application of FRoGS gene embeddings for the classification of tissue-specific genes.
 Run the command within the `demo/` directory to initiate the demo:
 ```
 python classifier.py
 ```